 They are a solitary snake, and they rarely confront each other except during breeding season.
-Because of their naturally shy temperament, they prefer not to be handled and do not enjoy being with other cage-mates.
+Because of their naturally shy temperament they prefer not to be handled under two years of age.
+They also do not enjoy being with other cage-mates.

 |Common Names||Brazilian Rainbow Boa, Slender Boa|